 Created with Section 529 of the Internal Revenue Code in 1996, the federal government established 529 plans to encourage families to save their children’s future higher education costs in a tax-advantaged manner.
 CollegeAdvantage is Ohio’s 529 college savings program.
 There are several tax benefits to opening a CollegeAdvantage Direct 529 Plan account.

 First, earnings in a 529 plan grow tax-free, so all investment growth will be yours to spend on higher education costs.
-To see how tax-free growth can build your 529 account, use the tax benefit tool to see how the funds in a 529 grow compared to a taxable savings account.
+To see how tax-free growth can build your 529 account, use the Tax Benefit Tool to see how the funds in a 529 grow compared to a taxable savings account.

-Second, 529 plan withdrawals to pay for qualified higher education expenses are tax-free at accredited programs that accept federal financial aid.
-Those qualified costs are the mandatory expenses to attend the school or program such as tuition; room and board during any academic period in which the 529 beneficiary is enrolled for at least half of the full-time academic workload according to the eligible education institution; mandatory fees; computer equipment and related technology as well as internet services; books, supplies and equipment related to enrollment and class schedule; and certain expenses for a special-needs student.
+Second, 529 plan withdrawals to pay for qualified higher education expenses are tax-free at accredited schools and programs that accept federal financial aid.
+These qualified costs are the mandatory expenses to attend the school or program such as tuition; room and board during any academic period in which the 529 beneficiary is enrolled for at least half of the full-time academic workload according to the eligible education institution; mandatory fees; computer equipment and related technology as well as internet services; books, supplies and equipment related to enrollment and class schedule; and certain expenses for a special-needs student.

 Certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools — can now be paid with a 529 plan withdrawal.
 The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
 Interested parties can check the Labor Department’s search tool to confirm that a program is eligible.

 Finally, Ohio offers a deduction from taxable state income to Ohio residents who contribute to Ohio’s 529 Plan, up to $4,000 per year, per beneficiary, with unlimited carry forward.
-Unlimited carry forward means that $4,000 is not an annual contribution limit.
+Unlimited carry forward means $4,000 is not an annual contribution limit.
 As an Ohioan, if you contribute more than $4,000 in one year, you can continue to subtract $4,000 per year, per beneficiary, from your State of Ohio taxable income until all the 529 contributions are deducted.

 What if my child doesn’t go to an Ohio school?

 A 529 account can be used at any federally accredited institution nationwide.
-That means that while you are saving with Ohio’s 529 Plan, your child can choose to use those funds at an eligible institution across the U.S. If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then withdrawals for the qualified higher education expenses at that school will be tax free.
+That means that while you are saving with Ohio’s 529 Plan, your child can choose to use those funds at an eligible post-secondary education institution across the U.S. If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then withdrawals for the qualified higher education expenses at that school will be tax free.

 What if my child doesn’t want to go to a four-year school?